 - There is great leeway in who can prescribe an assistance animal; it doesn’t have to be a doctor, just someone qualified to treat a disability.

 - Landlords cannot question whether other options besides an animal are possible in treating the tenant’s disability.

 Pet Addendum for Lease

 We recommend going with the Pet Addendum provided by Rocket Lawyer.
 This addendum will give you further protections in your lease and the document was created by lawyers with landlords in mind.

 The link above is an affiliate link and will not create any additional charge for landlords.
 It’s a reputable service that we rely on for specific addendums to the lease.

 Can Landlords Deny Assistance Animals?

-There are a few situations where you can deny assistance animals but in doing so, you run the risk of getting into legal trouble if you have not covered all your bases and consulted with your landlord tenant attorney.
+There are a few situations where you can deny assistance to animals but in doing so, you run the risk of getting into legal trouble if you have not covered all your bases and consulted with your landlord-tenant attorney.

 - The tenant is not legally disabled or cannot prove it in writing via a health care professional.